satvik-venkatesh/train-synth-audio-seg/README.md

 # train-synth-audio-seg
 Investigating the Effects of Training Set Synthesis for Audio Segmentation of Radio Broadcast.
-Submitted to MDPI Electronics Special Issue "Machine Learning Applied to Music/Audio Signal Processing"
+Accepted for publication by MDPI Electronics Special Issue "Machine Learning Applied to Music/Audio Signal Processing"

 Machine learning models for audio segmentation and music-speech detection are generally trained on proprietary audio, which cannot be shared.
 Labelling this data is time-consuming and expensive, which discourages new researchers in this field.
 In this paper, we artificially synthesise data that resembles radio signals by replicating the workflow of a radio DJ.